Superradiance -- the 2020 Edition: Black holes superradiant instabilities

-The results above are valid in the slow-rotation limit.
-Because of the superradiance condition, $\omega_R\sim \mu_V<m\Omega_{\rm H}$, such limit also imposes that $M\mu_V$ be small.
-A fully-numerical analysis of the Proca equation (as well as of the massive Klein-Gordon equation) on a fixed Kerr geometry beyond the slow-rotation approximation was done in Ref.~\cite{Witek:2012tr}.
-By performing a time evolution of the field equations, the exact unstable modes for spin $a=0.99M$ were found to be in surprisingly good agreement with an extrapolation of Eqs.~\eqref{Proca_wR} and~\eqref{Proca_wI} to larger BH spin.
-A second interesting effect uncovered in Ref.~\cite{Witek:2012tr} was that generic initial data excites several overtones (i.e., modes with different principal quantum number $n$).
-Because these modes all have similar frequencies $\omega_R$ and very long time scales, the overall waveform shows beating patterns~\cite{Witek:2012tr}.
+As previously mentioned, early numerical results on the Proca instability of Kerr BHs include a slow-rotation approximation up to second order in the spin~\cite{Pani:2012vp,Pani:2012bp} and a fully-numerical analysis of the Proca equation on a fixed Kerr geometry~\cite{Witek:2012tr}.
+In the latter case it was also shown that generic initial date excite several overtones (i.e., modes with different principal quantum number $n$).
+Because these modes all have similar frequencies $\omega_R$ (see Eq.~\eqref{Proca_wR}) and very long time scales, the overall waveform shows beating patterns~\cite{Witek:2012tr}.
 An example of this effect is shown in Fig.~\ref{fig:ProcaNum}.

-While the beating pattern is fully compatible with the spectrum~\eqref{Proca_wR}, it also makes it difficult to extract the growth rate.
-Indeed, depending on the extraction radius and because of the finite time of evolution, a beating pattern can affect the estimate of the instability time scale~\cite{Witek:2012tr}.
+More recently, numerical results have been extended both in the time domain~\cite{East:2018glu} and in the frequency domain~\cite{Cardoso:2018tly,Baumann:2019eav}.
+A breakthrough occurred in 2018 when the Proca equation was shown to be separable~\cite{Frolov:2018ezx}, reducing the problem to one of the same complexity of the scalar case.

+Figure~\ref{fig:Proca} shows results obtained by solving the separable equations~\cite{Dolan:2018dqv}.
+The results agree perfectly~\cite{Frolov:2018ezx} with those obtained without separability~\cite{Cardoso:2018tly}.
+A useful fit for the most unstable ($-S=m=1$ and $n=0$) mode as a function of the dimensionless spin $\chi=a/M$ and coupling $\mu_V M$ is given by~\cite{Cardoso:2018tly}